 Medicare Part D is the newest branch of Medicare, established in 2006 to help Medicare beneficiaries cover the cost of expensive prescription drugs.
 Here’s everything you need to know about it.

 Unlike Medicare Part A and Part B, Part D does not have premiums set by the government, so costs can vary based on the plan you choose and where you live.
 Part D plans are sold by private insurance companies that can set their own prices.
-For 2019, the average nationwide monthly premium is $32.50, down from $34 in 2018.
+For 2021, the average nationwide monthly premium is $41.
 High-income earners may have to pay surcharges in addition to their monthly premium.